 - Atharva Veda (magic/ witchcraft/ folk healing)

-- Gandharva Veda (study of performing arts)
+- Gandharva Veda (performing arts)

 - Ayur Veda (medicine)